 Capped rate mortgages

 While this rate increases and decreases in the same way as other variable rate mortgages, a cap is set so that the rate cannot exceed that amount.
-This lets you benefit from lower payments when the interest rate drops but also gives you peace of mind when the rate increases as you know the maximum amount you will have to pay.
+This lets you benefit from lower payments when the interest rate drops.
+It also gives you peace of mind when the rate increases as you know the maximum amount you will have to pay.
 As a capped rate offers you more security, the interest rate is usually higher than a tracker or discounted rate mortgage.

 An offset mortgage can have a fixed or variable interest rate depending on the deal you choose.
 This type of mortgage reduces the amount of interest you have to pay on your mortgage by using your savings.
-You won’t earn interest on your savings but the lender will take your savings into account when calculating the amount to charge interest on.
+You won’t earn interest on your savings.
+However, the lender will take your savings into account when calculating the amount to charge interest on.
 For example, if you have a mortgage of £150,000 and savings of £20,000, you only have to pay interest on £130,000.

 This type of mortgage is flexible because you can increase or decrease your mortgage payments as you need to.
 You also don’t pay any tax on your savings because you’re not earning interest on them.
 But be aware that you usually have to pay a higher rate of interest to benefit from an offset mortgage.